LORD BYRON

 T: She is tired of London and the six miles of bottom?

-T: It is most thoughtful of you mio Byron - your heart is truly noble and great - but you would have to speak Français
+T(gazes in wonder): It is most thoughtful of you mio Byron - your heart is truly noble and great - but you would have to speak Français

-B (gives T the evil eye): The strain would expire on my tongue - and the theme is too soft for my shell (scowls)
+B(gives T the evil eye): The strain would expire on my tongue - and the theme is too soft for my shell (scowls)

 Fletcher enters